Who needs a Working with Children Check?

 - the Victorian Civil and Administrative Tribunal (VCAT) under current and historical health practitioner legislation

 - the Commission for Children and Young People (CCYP) through the reportable Conduct Scheme.

 What if I have a criminal record?

-- any offence that represents an unjustifiable risk to the safety of children
+- any offence that presents an unjustifiable risk to the safety of children

 What happens after I provide the information the department requests?

-Will a copy of my criminal record be sent to the organisations I work for?
+Will a copy of my criminal record be sent to the organisations I work or volunteer with?